 Keyboard shortcuts can be useful to all computer users because they often allow for faster interaction than allowed by mouse clicks.
 Power users of all abilities frequently use keyboard shortcuts.
 Among people with disabilities, people who are blind or who have motor disabilities also make frequent use of keyboard shortcuts.

 Keyboard shortcuts are a standard accessibility feature of most operating systems.
-For example, in almost any Windows-based program, you can type Alt + F to access the menu, Alt + E to access the menu, Alt + V to access the menu, and so on.
-Other common keyboard shortcuts include Ctrl + C (copy) and Ctrl + V (paste).
-Microsoft has standardized these keyboard shortcuts to make it easier to access menus and functions quickly without having to use a mouse.
-Similar keyboard shortcuts exist for Macintosh and Unix operating systems.
+Microsoft and Apple, for example, have standardized these keyboard shortcuts to make it easier to access menus and functions quickly without having to use a mouse.

 Part of the convention of standardized keyboard shortcuts in Windows is to underline the letter of the character that serves as the keyboard shortcut.
-The letter "F" in the word "File" is underlined as a cue to users that a keyboard shortcut is present and which key activates the shortcut.
+On Windows, the letter "F" in the word "File" is underlined as a cue to users that a keyboard shortcut is present and which key activates the shortcut.

 Starting with HTML 4.0, the

-The attribute itself is simply added within the element, as in the examples below:
+accesskey attribute can be added to interactive HTML elements, such as links and form controls.
+The attribute is simply added within the element, as in the examples below:

 <form action="submit.htm" method="post">

 <input type="text" id="name" accesskey="n">